winstontsai/math-solutions/README.md

 # math-solutions
-Solutions to exercises in some math books
+Some solutions to exercises from math books.